 For most of my career I have specialized in drug studies, an interdisciplinary field that I approach from both criminological and medical perspectives within sociology, utilizing both quantitative and qualitative methods.
 My research has focused primarily on illicit drug users and the effectiveness of drug treatment.
 A key theme in my work has been examining the interaction of drug users with both formal and informal organizations, and the subcultures and networks that develop around illicit drug use.
 My theoretical work with subcultures has focused especially on power, autonomy, and control in the social environments of drug use.
 My current projects continue these themes and expand into a wide variety of issues related to the intersection of drugs and crime for youth and adults.
 In particular, I have moved into analyses of women, guns, and American culture.

-Recently published articles have appeared in Gender & Education, Social Science & Medicine, Deviant Behavior, and Journal of Drug Issues.
+Recently published articles have appeared in the Journal for the Scientific Study of Religion, Gender & Education, Social Science & Medicine, Deviant Behavior, and Journal of Drug Issues.
 Dr. Kelley is the editor of Readings on Drugs and Society: The Criminal Connection (2005, Allyn & Bacon).